RobertVejvoda/minikube/README.md

 # minikube

-This is my minikube setup.
+This is my minikube cluster setup.